Erzulie: Èrzulie Dantòr

 Erzulie Dantòr is the Queen of the Petro nation and the mother of "Ti Jean Petro", she is often depicted as a fearsome black woman, protectively holding "Ti Jean Petro" in her arms.
 She is a particularly fierce protector of women, children and the neglects of society.
 She is the lwa pwen, in contrast with Èrzuli Freda who will bless you with material riches, Èrzulie Dantòr will give you the Spiritual Knowledge needed to navigate through this material reality. Èrzulie Dantòr's wealth lasts and can be passed on from one generation to another, whereas Èrzuli Freda, in any of her jealous fits, can deprive you overnight of the gains she helped you to achieve.

 She is often portrayed to resemble the Black Madonna of Częstochowa, as she is represented as being dark-skinned with two scars on her face.
 Her colors are red, black and blue.
-Her favourite sacrifices include black pigs, griot (seasoned fried pork), blood (seven stabs of the sword), and rum.
+Her favourite offerings include black pigs, griot (seasoned fried pork), blood (seven stabs of the sword), and rum.

 Ti Jean Petro is her son and Jean Petro is her lover or husband.